-Get your kids to eat two — or even three — vegetables at once with these easy and fun vegan potato volcanoes!
+Get your kids to eat two — or even three — vegetables at once with these easy and fun vegan mashed potato volcanoes!
 I see nothing wrong with making food more amusing, especially if doing so inspires kids to eat it.
-Potato volcanoes became a fixture on their repertoire, and it accomplished the feat of getting my kids to eat multiple vegetables in one dish.
-Hopefully you’ll be lucky as well.

 Immediately charmed, my kids wanted mashed potatoes so they could rebel against the grumpy fictional bear parents.
 We even concocted a “hot lava” sauce for the mashed potato volcanoes.